 - learn the scientific method

-Let’s just talk about the fun.
+Let’s talk about the fun.
 The kids have the best reactions to the experiments.
 They squeal, scream, laugh, and TALK.
-This conversation is so important for building language and vocabulary and learning science content.
-And that excitement is what gets kids interested in science and keeps them interested.
+This conversation is important for building language and vocabulary and learning science content.
+And that excitement gets kids interested in science and keeps them interested.

 Kindergarten Science Experiments

 One of the components of our Mad Science experiments is the scientific method.
 Starting in kindergarten, we learn the scientific method.
-We learn about making a hypothesis, conducting an experiment and discussing outcomes.
-As part of our Mad Science lessons, we do writing and drawing to record our observations.
+We learn about making a hypothesis, conducting an experiment, and discussing outcomes.
+As part of our Mad Science lessons, we write and draw to record our observations.

 We discuss the materials we’re using (all of which are common items).
-Then we discuss the name of our experiment and based solely on the name of the experiment, the students make their hypothesis.
+Then we discuss the name of our experiment, and based solely on the experiment’s name, the students make their hypothesis.
 We record these on our chart.
-Then we conduct our experiment and record the outcomes.
+Then, we conduct our experiment and record the outcomes.
 The students then draw what happens.

 Speaking of materials, all of the materials are commonly used items.
-We buy them in bulk because so many of the materials are used over and over again.
+We buy them in bulk because many materials are used repeatedly.
 There is a materials list for each experiment in our Mad Science creations.

 In our experiments, the students do 95% of the work.
 That’s why it’s called hands-on.
-I prep the materials but when it comes to the actual experiment, students do it.
+I prep the materials, but students do it when it comes to the actual experiment.
 When it comes to clean up, the students also do the clean up (as much as they can).
-In order to avoid bigger messes, I sometimes do the cleanup depending on the outcomes.
+To avoid bigger messes, I sometimes do the cleanup depending on the outcomes.
 Think lots of liquids…I clean up those experiments.